Belalgit/TerraformProjectUsingAWS-EKS/README.md

 Terraform project using AWS EKS.
-AWS Elastic Kubernetes Cluster and Terraform will be used.
+AWS Elastic Kubernetes Cluster and Terraform are used.
 AWS S3 is also used.